markbastian/capstone/capstone_report.md

                                                     test_size=0.2,
                                                     random_state=42)
 ```
+The above code listing was used for all models.

 ### Exploratory Visualization
-As can be seen in the below image, the number of tweets is fairly evenly split between parties.
+As can be seen in the below image, the number of tweets is fairly evenly split between parties (Republican=44392, Democrat=42068).

 <img src="image1.png" alt="breakdown" width="400" class="center"/>